csiro-energy-systems/hvac_gym/README.md

         - This is an intermediate output, predicting the zone temperature as if no mechanical cooling/heating was applied.
 - Actuals:
     - Actual zone temperature (°C): the real building's median zone temperature, as was measured by physical sensors.
     - Actual chiller power (kW): the real building's total chiller power, as was measured by electrical power meters.
 - Reward
     - A reward function is passed into the to allow users to customise their agent's reward function.
 It can be calculated from any of the observations and actions.

 # Developing

-:warning: Note: Full development of this library currently requires some access to various software infrastructure, so is only possible for CSIRO staff right now.
+:warning: Note: Full development of this library (for training new models etc) currently requires some access to some non-public software infrastructure, sois only possible for CSIRO staff right now.
 Some of the links and authentication below won't work for the general public.
 We hope to improve this in later releases.

 ## Authentication

 Installing currently requires access to some dependencies hosted on the private `csiroenergy` Azure package repository.
-Please floow steps
+Please follow steps
 in [Azure Package Repo Setup](https://confluence.csiro.au/display/GEES/Poetry+Cheat+Sheet#PoetryCheatSheet-InstallFromandPublishtoourPrivatePyPiindex) to obtain and set an API key before proceeding.